Support

 When can I trade my SPV units?

+The transfer eligibility date is the later of (i) six months following auction close or (ii) the date the Series acquires the target company's securities.
 After these restrictions expire, units may be traded on Vex Securities' secondary market order book.

 What kind of liquidity should I expect?